Dr. Kathleen O’Brien

 Walden’s services are available to anyone with any type of crisis in St. Mary’s county.
 Our crisis and trauma services can be accessed a few different ways: call our 24-hour crisis hotline (301-863-6661) anytime, connect with one of our collaborative partners, or come in our Hope Place office in Lexington Park for same day walk-in access.
 “Don’t be a silent victim fooled by so-called love.
 Say no more to domestic violence” Ty Howard.

 Together with our partners in County Government, MedStar St Marys, DSS, the Family Advocacy Center, the State’s Attorney office, the courts, the Sheriff’s department, and State police, we strive to help end domestic violence.
 We help thousands of our local citizens annually.
 No matter what the issue, our staff is ready to provide support and assistance.
 Please call us anytime day or night at (301) 327-2555.
 We are here to listen.

 Thank you for your continued support.
-We pledge to continue to bring Southern Maryland “Help for today.
+We pledge to continue to bring Maryland “Help for today.
 Hope for tomorrow.”